dnp3/pifacertu/README.md

 Piface RTU expects the various opendnp3 libraries to be installed.

-Use opendnp3 2.0.x on the RPi or via cross compiler *using the cmake build system*.
+Use the **opendnp3 2.1.0** release on the RPi or via cross compiler *using the cmake build system*.
 Make sure that you've defined ASIO_HOME environment variable.

 ```
    * cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr